 Aggregates containing dust should not be used for seal coating unless certain precautions are taken.
-To avoid dusty aggregate, the specified aggregate gradation should have 1 percent or less passing the #200 sieve (75 $\mu$ m).
+To avoid dusty aggregate, the specified aggregate gradation should have 1 percent or less passing the #200 sieve (75μm).
 Dust will coat the outside of the aggregate particles and prevent them from bonding with the bituminous binder.
 Consequently, extensive chip loss will result.

-If clean dust-free aggregate is not available, one of the following must be done before the aggregate is used:
+If clean, dust-free aggregate is not available, one of the following must be done before the aggregate is used:

 - Wash the aggregate to remove the dust.
 The washing process, which should be done with clean, potable water, involves screens which allow the unwanted fines to be removed.
 A conveyor is then used to stockpile the material where it is allowed to dry. - Use a high-float emulsion, such as HFMS-2.
 This type of binder can be used with aggregates having as much as 5 percent passing the #200 sieve.
-The wetting agents used in this type of binder can cut through the dust coating and provide a good bond with the aggregate particles. - Pre-coat the chips with asphalt cement.
-This technique involves putting the aggregate through an asphalt plant and coating it lightly with asphalt.
-This will bond the dust to the aggregate.
+The wetting agents used in this type of binder can cut through the dust coating and provide a good bond with the aggregate particles.